The Military Oral History Project

 UVic Development and External Relations

 An account with the UVic Development and External Relations department was authorized when the program was established.
 In this account will be deposited donations, and tax receipts for all donations will be issued by the University of Victoria as appropriate.
-The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Veterans Oral History Project”.
+The name of the initiative is “The University of Victoria – Royal United Military Institute, Vancouver Island Military Oral History Project”.
 Dr. David Zimmerman, Professor of Military History, University of Victoria will manage the project, and will be authorized to disburse funds from the account in support of the project.